Main menu

 What are Public Rights of Way?

-A Public Right of Way is a highway which can be used by the public by the public at all times -
+A Public Right of Way in England and Wales is a highway which can be used by the public by the public at all times - and here, a highway means footpaths, bridleways and byways instead of the American meaning of a major road.

-You can also take a dog, but it must be kept under close control, especially when near livestock.
-Please be a responsible dog owner and clean up after your dog -
+You can also take a dog, but they must be kept under close control, especially when near livestock.
+Please be a responsible dog owner and clean up after your dog - it is an offence to allow your dog to foul on a Public Right of Way.
+Also make sure your dog does not stray off the path or you may be committing trespass against the landowner, and you could be asked to leave.

 Types of public rights of way